My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Baluchi · Baluci

 The Baloch of Iran inhabit Sistan-Baluchestan — the country's largest province by area and its poorest by almost every socioeconomic measure.
-Baloch communities span the Iran-Pakistan-Afghanistan tri-border region, and the Baloch people as a whole number approximately 10–15 million across these three countries, with no state of their own.
 In Iran, the Baloch occupy a uniquely disadvantaged position: they are Sunni rather than Shia, ethnically non-Persian, geographically peripheral, and economically marginalized in a province with some of the highest rates of poverty, malnutrition, child mortality, and unemployment in the country.

-Rights Context Sistan-Baluchestan has been the site of armed conflict between the IRGC and groups including Jaish al-Adl for over a decade.
-The Islamic Republic executes Baloch individuals at rates dramatically disproportionate to their share of the population — Amnesty International and Iran Human Rights have documented that Baloch constitute a majority of drug-related executions despite representing less than 3% of the national population.
+Rights Context The Islamic Republic executes Baloch individuals at rates dramatically disproportionate to their share of the population — Amnesty International and Iran Human Rights have documented that Baloch constitute a majority of drug-related executions despite representing less than 3% of the national population.
 Collective punishment of Baloch communities following armed attacks is extensively documented.

 Turkmen